Bruce37/microserviceDemo/README.md

 # Microservice Example Application

-This repositry contains an example microservice application with three components. `docker-compose` coordinates the Docker containers.
+This repository contains an example microservice application with three components. `docker-compose` coordinates the Docker containers.
 The `server` container is a simple Node.js application.
 It accepts a POST request to increment a counter and a GET request to retrieve the